Like us on Facebook or Follow us on Twitter to receive regular updates about our programs.

 February 22 - 26, 2012

-WPF's Alex de Waal will be among the speaker in the The 27th Annual Norris and Margery Bendetson EPIIC International Symposium sponsored by the Institute for Global Leadership.
+WPF's Alex de Waal was among the speakers in the the 27th Annual Norris and Margery Bendetson EPIIC International Symposium sponsored by the Institute for Global Leadership.
 For more information, visit their website.

 Inauguration of the African Union Human Rights Memorial